hyosung11/Launch-School/Courses/journal.md

 13:41 Okay, time to get in the study groove.

 13:53 My legs feels tired as well as my feet.
 I am going to the dinning room table for the next array method.

+13:58 At the dining room table eating a Kind bar.

+14:04 Feeling a little tired.
+Off my Ultradian cycles today.
+I can't remember the supplement to increase HGH.
+I also want to get back in the sauna or wear plastic bags?
+Nah.

+14:12 I think it's time for a diffuse mode short break.

+14:44 I finished the "More Array Methods" assignment.

+15:22 Working on Assignment 10: Arrays: What is an Element? before I get ready to leave for reffing.

+15:29 Need to get ready to referee and go.
+Almost finished with this assignment.